boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-box.md

 #### Description

-This allows you to set the brief explanation about this combo box widget.
+This allows you to set a brief explanation about this combo box widget.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/combo-box/Description.png)